eliu4913/eliu4913.github.io/index.md

 - **UC San Diego, PICASSO Lab - ML Systems**, Mar 2025 - present

   With Prof. Yufei Ding.
-Co-developing FlashCP for efficient context parallelism in long-context LLM training; achieved up to 1.45× end-to-end speed-up compare to SOTA baselines(NeurIPS 2025 submission).
+Co-developing FlashCP for efficient context parallelism in long-context LLM training; achieved up to 1.45× end-to-end speed-up compare to SOTA baselines.

 - **UC San Diego, SimWorld - Embodied AI**, Mar 2025 - present

   With Prof. Lianhui Qin.
-Built task variants, scripts, and baselines for an LLM-driven delivery-agent benchmark in a UE5 simulator (NeurIPS 2025 submission).
+Built task variants, scripts, and baselines for an LLM-driven delivery-agent benchmark in a UE5 simulator.

 - **UCLA - Trajectory Graph Learning**, May 2024 - present

   With Prof. Lin Yang.
-Developed a new framework for policy learning directly from expert trajectories (NeurIPS 2025 submission).
+Developed a new framework for policy learning directly from expert trajectories.